andersonmorillo/Langgrahp-template-studio-with-mcp-ready/README.md

 # LangGraph Template Studio with MCP Server

-This project combines a LangGraph ReAct Agent template with a Model Control Protocol (MCP) server, containerized using Docker for easy deployment and development.
+This project combines a LangGraph ReAct Agent template with a Model Control Protocol (MCP) server for development and deployment.

 ## Overview